salo1serfati/salo1serfati/README.md

 [<img align="left" alt="salomonserfati | Discord" width="22px" src="./twitter.svg" />][discord]
 <br>

 ## I'm a full stack developer, entreprenuer, and blockchain/philanthropy enthusiast.
-I am curious and love building ⚒️
+I love to learn and build ⚒️

 <br>
 - I currently have two projects I am working on, [myTenPercent](#myTenPercent) and [GrooveTree](#GrooveTree).
 I currently work as a backend engineer at BlackRock and I was previously on the founding team of [Forage](https://www.joinforage.com).